pedroAkiraDanno/C2/src/q_sort/README.md

     ./myquick_sort

-# myquick_sort2.c
+# q_sort-random.c

 Will use quick_sort and partition functions with C

 **obs:.**
-Will print Unsorted Array and Sorted array in ascending order with just 10 number control by MAX_SIZE
+Will print Unsorted Array and Sorted array in ascending order with just 100 RANDOM number control by MAX

 ## STEPS by STEPS on Linux Environment (completed)